Transforms & Composition

 Section titled “translate”An [dx, dy] pixel offset applied before rotation and scale:

-zIndexis 0 - Higher values render later (on top)
+- Later siblings render later (on top)

 Grouping